AnnieChen1130/GCS-NASA-WorldWindJava/GCS/README.md

-These are GCS file, each number means different version.
+These are GCS files, each number means different version.

 GCS1-3 do not use Xbee